Rome's Best Piazzas

 Disclosure: some of the links below are affiliate links.
 If you purchase a linked item, I will make a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Updated April, 2020.

-One of the most enjoyable parts of a trip to Rome is whiling away a long, late evening with a few cocktails in one of the city's stunning piazzas.
-Depending on where you select, you may find cafes and tourists, or perhaps a more "local" scene, chalk-full of ordinary Romans catching up with friends.
+One of the most enjoyable parts of a trip to Rome is whiling away a long, late evening with more than a few cocktails in one of the Eternal City's stunning piazzas.
+Depending on where you select, you may find cafes and tourists, or perhaps a more "local" piazza, chalk-full of ordinary Romans catching up with friends and family.

 The Classic Piazza: Piazza Navona